Thesis structure options

 In general, the full titles of periodicals and other serials should be given.
 If they must be abbreviated, the abbreviations used should be those accepted as standard.

-Open Access and Licensing (OPAL) is an online resource designed to help research students and staff understand and manage their rights and responsibilities as users and creators of information and learning resources.
+Copyright and Licensing is an online resource designed to help research students and staff understand and manage their rights and responsibilities as users and creators of information and learning resources.
 OPAL can help you: